Meigyoku-Thmn/ThMouseX/README.md

 Drawbacks
 --------
 * Only works with 32-bit games, 64-bit games will be supported soon.
-* Doesn't work well with Steam Overlay, although this is minimal.
+* Doesn't work well with Steam Overlay.
+This should be minimalized from ver 3.
 * Doesn't work well with other mods that inject their own overlay (for example, [thprac](https://github.com/touhouworldcup/thprac)), they can still work but the overlays may override each other.
 * Configuration is difficult.